-Richard C. Bates, of Haddonfield, Camden County, New Jersey, upon first being duly sworn, deposes and says: I am thirty-five years of age; I left Philadelphia on the 10th day of April, 1857, in the employ of Maj.
-E. W. Coffin, superintendent of the Walnut Grove Gold-Mining Company, my destination being the Bully Bueno mine, sixteen miles from Prescott, Ariz., where the said company was carrying on mining, and had erected a 20-stamp quartz-mill and six other buildings.
-Major Coffin bought a mule-train in California, of which I took charge, and started, with three wagons, from San Pedro, on the 21st day of June, 1867.
+Richard C. Bates, of Haddonfield, Camden County, New Jersey, upon first being duly sworn, deposes and says: I am thirty-five years of age; I left Philadelphia on the 10th day of April, 1867, in the employ of Major E. W. Coffin, superintendent of the Walnut Grove Gold Mining Company; my destination being the Bully Bueno mine, sixteen miles from Prescott, Arizona, where the said company was carrying on mining, and had erected a 20-stamp quartz-mill, and six other buildings.
+Major Coffin bought a mule-train in California, of which I took charge and started, with three wagons, from

+San Pedro, on the 21st day of June, 1867.
 These wagons were loaded with about \$11,000 worth of merchandise.
-I experienced a great deal of trouble on the road to Prescott from Indians, as they had poisoned some of the water-holes on the road and made several attacks, and we were greatly delayed on the trip.
+I experienced a great deal of trouble on the road to Prescott, from Indians, as they had poisoned some of the water-holes on the road and madeseveral attacks, and we were greatly delayed on the trip.
 I arrived with the train at the Bully Bueno mine on about the 6th of August, 1867.
 The next day we had a fight with Indians at the mill.
-I then took the mules, and also the horses that were at the nill, to the company's farm, where, on the 13th of August, 1867, the Indians attacked us, killed one man, and drove off all the stock.
-I was on the herd that day myself.
+I then took the mules and also the horses that were at the mill to the company's farm, where, on the 13th of August, 1867, the Indians attacked us, killed one man, and drove off all the stock.
+I was on herd that day mystacked us, killed one man, and drove off all the stock.
+I was on herd that day my-self.
 The Indians were hanging around the mill all the time, stealing every article chancing to be within their reach, and killing men and running off stock during all the time I was there.
 It was impossible to travel, haul in supplies, or work the mine without military protection, which the company never got while I was in Arizona.
-Major Coffin was totally unable to purchase any teams to carry on the work without going back to California, and as he had never been able to secure military protection he had scarcely any hope of keeping any stock at that time.
-He went to Philadelphia in August, 1867, leaving about fifteen men to guard the mill.
+Major Coffin was totally unable to purchase any teams to carry on the work, without going back to California, and as he had never been able to secure military protection he had scarcely any hope of keeping any stock at that time.
+He went to Philadelphia in August, 1867, leaving about fifteen men to quard the mill.
 I remained there in the employ of the company.
-We did not attempt to work the mine that winter, as it was neccessary for all the force at the m
+We did not attemp to work the mine that winter, as it was measure for all the force at the mill to protect it. and even then we never felt safe. employ of the company.
+We did not attemp to work the mine that winter, as it was necessary for all the force at the mill to protect it, and even then we never felt safe.
+No further work was carried on.
+It was very difficult to employ men to guard the mill, as the Indians were getting more dangerous every day, emboldened by their many successes.
+On the 9th of July, 1869, they attacked the mill, and the party stationed there being too small to hold out against the Indians, they drove off the force, some being to Prescott and some to Walnut Grove.
+They burned the mill and all the other maildings, and destroyed all the property they did not carry off.
+I returned to my present residence in 1869.